 - Hobbies/Life/House.
 We have never been big shoppers/spenders on ourselves for clothes and alike but I’d go to Michaels/Home Depot and drop some cash for my newest craft or DIY project.
 Hubby and I both love tinkering with house stuff and playing with tools.
 Not that I would consider this money wasted per se, we just cut it out entirely when I went off work.

 How We’re Managing

 - Given our huge debt load, losing the $1500/month was really hurting us.
 Our minimum monthly debt payments alone were about $1500.
 A huge help was hubby getting a very generous and much needed raise, it was great timing.

-- Starting the DMP and getting serious about budgeting and honestly, growing up when it comes to our spending habits.
+- Consolidating some of our student debt and getting serious about budgeting and honestly, growing up when it comes to our spending habits.
 We now think about every dollar we spend.
 We were never really crazy racking up credit cards or spending beyond our means we just didn’t allocate the funds properly or responsibly.

 - Paying interest-only for my student loans.
 Of my debt, most of it is in the form of student lines of credit which offer no relief should you lose your job/mat leave etc. For government issued student loans, in Canada at least, you can apply for interest relief where the government makes payments on your behalf for a period of time, I didn’t qualify for this because I made too much money last year and they don’t take current financial situation (me being on mat leave) into consideration.
 I am however making interest only payments for the current time saving me about $180/month.